Bylaws

 BYLAWS

-OF THE
+OF

-GENERAL MEADE SOCIETY
+THE GENERAL MEADE SOCIETY OF PHILADELPHIA, INC.

-ARTICLE I. PURPOSE AND STATUS
+PURPOSE AND STATUS

 Section 1.
 The formal name of this non-membership corporation shall be The General Meade Society of Philadelphia, Inc. Participants to the corporation shall be referred to as “members” as prescribed in Article IV.